The Happy Buffalo

 Free and easy, bright and breezy, and a welcome addition to the somewhat desolate coastal end of Cua Dai road, The Happy Buffalo is fast becoming a firm favorite with tourists and ex-pats alike.
 The cocktails are delicious, the beer is cold, the food is tasty, and the prices are reasonable – what’s not to like?

-Newly-weds, Evan and Lindsay McIndless, are a couple of congenial Canadians who enthusiastically go all out to make sure all are happy.
 Their excellent cocktails have not a whiff of gut-rot about them – you go through them, they don’t go through you – but rest easy, their prices remain similar to their dodgy competitors.
-Meanwhile, in the kitchen, their indispensable partners, Tri and Tuyet, rule the roost.
+Meanwhile, in the kitchen, interesting tapas style snacks are prepared..

 A range of 24 classics including Mai-Tais, Pina Coladas, Cubre Libres, Manhattans etc … the less well-known but intriguing ‘El Diablo’ (tequila, crème de cassis, lime and ginger beer) and many more.
 All must be tested – in time of course, no rush – most want to return to The Happy Buffalo again, and again.